braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/ios_sdk_integration.md

 ##### Add push certificate

-Navigate to your existing app group in the Braze dashboard.
+Navigate to your existing workspace in the Braze dashboard.
 Under **Push Notification Settings** upload your push certificate file to your Braze dashboard and save it.

 ![]({% image_buster /assets/img/ios_sdk/ios_sdk2.png %}){: style="max-width:60%;"}